-In matters of judgement or interpretation of the requirements of these regulations, the opinion and decision of the Board shall prevail.
-In any place where these regulations are in conflict with any other regulations, ordinances or law in effect in the City, the more restrictive regulations or provisions shall prevail.
+In matters of judgment or interpretation of the requirements of these regulations, the opinion and decision of the BOARD shall prevail.
+In any place where these regulations are in conflict with any other regulations, ORDINANCES or law in effect in the City, the more restrictive regulations or provisions shall prevail.